Food and drink prohibitions: Coffee and tea

 "Hot drinks" are taboo for members of the Church of Jesus Christ of Latter-day Saints.
 The term is misleading as the ban is applied exclusively to coffee and tea (i.e. not hot cocoa or herbal teas).
 The Word of Wisdom, a code of health used by church members, outlines prohibited and allowed substances.
 While not banned, some Mormons avoid caffeine in general, including cola drinks.
 Members of the Seventh-day Adventist Church also generally avoid caffeinated drinks.

 There is a widely reported story, possibly apocryphal, that around the year 1600, some Catholics urged Pope Clement VIII to ban coffee, calling it "devil's beverage".
 After tasting the beverage, the pope is said to have remarked that the drink was "so delicious that it would be a sin to let only misbelievers drink it."
 (See the History of coffee.)

 Human breast milk

 While human breast milk is universally accepted for infant nutrition, some cultures see the consumption of breast milk after weaning as taboo.

 Prohibited combinations

 Kashrut, the Jewish food regulations, classify all permissible foods into three categories: meat products, dairy products, and others, which are considered to be neither (including not just vegetable products, but also fish and eggs).
 A meal or dish may not contain both meat and dairy products.
-As well, meat and fish may not be cooked together, nor fish and milk, although fish cooked with other dairy products is permitted.
+As well, meat and fish may not be eaten together on the same plate, although they may be eaten one directly after the other; some traditions also avoid eating fish and dairy together.

 In Italian cuisine, there is a widespread taboo on serving cheese with seafood, although there are several exceptions.